Art Therapy for design block: The CD Cover game

 Don’t forget overlay effects.
 Opacity can be fun, especially if you stack up multiple copies of your text boxes.
 QuarkXPress’s opacity controls are impressively fine-grained; you can control the transparency level of individual characters if you like.
 InDesign doesn’t go as far, but it makes up for this with a good range of visual tricks in Object > Effects.

 Whether you have fun with graphic effects or go for the type purist approach, this exercise is a lot of fun.
 The fact that the band name, album title and image can so often be coaxed into feeling like a carefully-planned whole is quite extraordinary.
-Try a few different ones, then screengrab them or export them as simple JPEGs and publish them on Twitter.
-If you include #macusercd in your tweet we’ll see your designs too.
+Try a few different ones, then export them as JPEGs and publish them on social media.
 Now how’s that creative block doing?

 Cover design images from the following Flickr users (in order of use):